 What might be interesting is if Ob Nixilis will fit into one of the families completely, and have a card in three colors.
 In that case, the most likely scenario is probably a Black-Red-Green card.
 Of course White-Blue-Black and Blue-Black-Red are also options, although it’s hard to imagine White Ob Nixilis, and Grixis combination already has a bunch of Nicol Bolas, Planeswalker versions.

 The vast majority of sets nowadays have new planeswalkers, which are native to the plane.
 So one of the families will probably have their own planeswalker from Capenna.

 Since Elspeth will be on this plane, maybe some Phyrexians will be here as well.
 For example, Vorniclex, Monstrous Raider was running around on Kaldheim, so perhaps Elspeth will meet Elesh Norn, Grand Cenobite here?

 Mark Rosewater, head designer for Magic: the Gathering, confirmed on his Blogatog that Kamigawa and Streets of New Capenna follow a similar time frame as Kaldheim and Strixhaven.
-Given that Kamigawa will release a year and two weeks later than Kaldheim, we can predict the release date for New Capenna.
+Additionally, on February 24, 2022, Wizards announced when the set will release.
+You can find all the dates for New Capenna in the following table: